YueLi-0816/test/omnibrowser_local_deployment_manual.md

 Follow the instructions to deploy the client-side:

-### step 1 - cp the entire client_side package to a internet-accessible directory
+### Step 1 - Copy the entire client_side package to a internet-accessible directory

 e.g. (when the server is configured using Apache)